ShirleyWISiu/LigTMap/README.md

 ```

 The run will generate two directories `Input` and `Output`.
-Input stores each molecule SMILES in a separate file:
+Input stores each molecule `SMILES` in a separate file:
 >   input_00001, input_00002, ...

 Output stores prediction results for each molecule separately
 in directories.

-In case you have a previous run, the Input and Output directories
+> In case you have a previous run, the Input and Output directories
-will be renamed to `Input.xxx` and `Output.xxx`.
+will be backuped to `Input.xxx` and `Output.xxx`.

 5. Examine prediction results

-In the summary section, target class in which target proteins
+In the summary section, the target class for which target proteins
 have been identified for the query molecule is marked `Complete`,
 Otherwise `Fail`.

 For a molecule `Input_xxxxx`, the top-ranked targets sorted by
 the `LigTMapScore` can be found in `Output/Input_xxxxx/IFP_result.csv`.

-This file contain 9 columns of data of the relevant targets:
+This file contain 9 columns of data of the identified targets:
 1. PDB
 2. Class
 3. TargetName